 What foods contain oxalates?

 Oxalate is found in many foods and unfortunately, the ones with the largest amounts are very good for you.
 These would include spinach, kale, beets, okra, and some nuts.
 While it is important to always stay hydrated, it is very important if you consume foods with high oxalates that you flush your kidneys with water afterward.
 There are many oxalate lists out there, but it is important to understand them in more detail.
-Please refer to our Oxalate List to learn more about which foods are high in oxalates.
+Please refer to our Oxalate List below to learn more about which foods are high in oxalates.